kwankyu/sage/src/doc/en/installation/launching.rst

 creates a symlink that will stay current even if you switch to a different Python version later.

-To get the full functionality of the SageMath kernel in your global Jupyter installation, the following Notebook Extension packages also need to be installed (or linked) in the environment from which the Jupyter installation runs.
+To get the full functionality of the Sage kernel in your global Jupyter installation, the following Notebook Extension packages also need to be installed (or linked) in the environment from which the Jupyter installation runs.